usubalang/usuba/_posts/2020-01-14-bitslicing.md

 256-bit AVX and 512-bit AVX-512 on Intel.
-While the initial goal of SIMD is to speed up standard computations by providing parallel arithmetic operations, we can use the bitwise operations and large registers they provide to speed up bitslicing.
-Executing a bitslice program on 512-bit registers will compute the same circuit on 512 independent data in parallel, thus readucing 8 times the cost per data compared to 64-bit registers.
+While the initial goal of SIMD is to speed up standard computations by providing parallel arithmetic operations, we can use the bitwise operations and large registers they provide to speed up bitsliced implementations.
+Executing a bitsliced program on 512-bit registers will compute the same circuit on 512 independent data in parallel, thus reducing 8 times the cost per data compared to 64-bit registers.
 Parallelizing direct (_i.e._ not bitsliced) code in the same fashion using SIMD instructions is not always possible: a lookup table cannot be parallelized for instance.

 The overall time needed to execute the circuit, and thus the latency, on the other hand remains constant no matter the registers used: